Sophia Adinyira: Awards and recognition

 Adinyira is a member of the Disciplinary Committee of the General Legal Council.
 She received a national award for her contribution towards "enhancing the destiny of the Ghanaian child" from the Minister of Women and Children on the twentieth anniversary of the UN Convention on the Rights of the Child.

 Personal life

 Adinyira is a member of the Anglican Church and has been the Provincial Chancellor of the Church of the Province of West Africa since 1993.
-In 2019, she was appointed and first female and lay Canon of the Cathedral Church of St Peter in the Anglican Diocese of Koforidua.
+In 2019, she was appointed first female and lay Canon of the Cathedral Church of St Peter in the Anglican Diocese of Koforidua.
 She served as vice moderator of the World Council of Churches in Geneva and was a member of its Central Committee from 2006 to 2013.
 She is married with five children.